xdevplatform/xdk/xdk/typescript/docs/classes/SpacesClient.md

 # Class: SpacesClient

-Client for Spaces operations
+Client for spaces operations

-This client provides methods for interacting with the Spaces endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Spaces related operations.
+This client provides methods for interacting with the spaces endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all spaces related operations.

 ## Table of contents